The Hong Kong education and schooling system explained

 Several direct-subsidy ‘local’ schools with a good reputation now also offer the IB or the UK GCSE/A-levels.
 One of the reasons for this might be the government’s new 3+3+4 curriculum, as parents are concerned how the HKDSE will be viewed if students want to use it to gain tertiary entrance abroad.

 Tertiary education is important in Hong Kong.
 There are eight universities and several other tertiary institutions without university status.
 All the tertiary institutions offer a range of programmes including undergraduate and post-graduate degrees, as well as Associate degrees and Higher Diplomas.

 The number of places available for undergraduate degrees is substantially less than the number of students who actually fulfill the entry requirements for general admission to university.
-From the beginning of the academic year in 2012, many courses will be extended to four years, in line with the government’s policy of 3 + 3 + 4 (three years of junior secondary, followed by three years of senior secondary then 4 years of university).
+From the beginning of the academic year 2012, most courses were extended to four years, in line with the government’s policy of 3 + 3 + 4 (three years of junior secondary, followed by three years of senior secondary then 4 years of university).
 For students who fail to gain entrance to a degree programme, studying an Associate degree or a Higher diploma, which may articulate with a degree course later on, is a popular option.
 It is also sometimes possible to gain a course transfer form a successfully completed Higher diploma or Associate degree into an overseas degree programme with some credit transfer.